strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_04_backlog.rst

     - Paths to dirs with source files.
     - Config options for presenting requirements.
         - Include/exclude requirements in TOC

+- Diff for requirements documents and documentation trees.

+- Impact analysis.
+Most likely a separate screen that shows which requirements a given requirements affects.

 - StrictDoc as a Python library.